 Plaça de Catalunya is a central square where people (and pigeons) gather, and it’s a meeting point close to many significant landmarks.
 Also spot the several Neoclassical statues that surround the square.
 From here, you can easily board a metro to Sagrada Familia.

-Basílica de la Sagrada Família is the most famous church in Spain and the unfinished masterpiece of Gaudi.
-Stay off at Monumental or Sagrada Familia metro station.
+10AM: Stay off at Monumental or Sagrada Familia metro station.
 This is the top sight to see and an important landmark in Barcelona.
-Check the website for info on its history and guided tours (that would take around 45 minutes and we chose to skip it): sagradafamilia.org
+Check the website for info on its history and guided tours (it takes around 45 minutes): sagradafamilia.org

-Next, we must explore the Gothic Quarter, with its charming medieval streets, churches and some Roman ruins!
+1PM: Next, we explore the Gothic Quarter, with its charming medieval streets, churches and some Roman ruins!
 You can get here using the L4 metro line and stay off at Jaume I metro station.
 Walk towards the gothic Cathedral of Barcelona.

-Something I very much wanted to see, but was unsuccessful in finding, were the ruins of the Temple of Augustus.
+Something I wanted to see, but was unsuccessful in finding, were the ruins of the Temple of Augustus.
 The remnant pillars (now restored) are hidden somewhere between the streets in the Gothic Quarter.
-‘Muhba Temple d’August’ – this link takes you to its location.
+Muhba Temple d’August – this link takes you to its location.

 Now, perhaps there’s time to visit the museum here: Barcelona History Museum (MUHBA)

-If you still have the time and energy after this, it’s worth visiting the Parc Güell gardens, also the plan and design of Gaudi.
-From there, you will have incredible views over the city.
-It’s open to the public 9:30-17:30 and the entry costs €10/person.
+4PM: It’s worth visiting the Parc Güell gardens in the evening to admire another design of Gaudi.
+From here, you will have incredible views over the city.
+It’s open to the public 9:30-19:30 in season and the entry fee is €10.

 Where to eat in Barcelona